Home » Posts tagged 'characteristics of effective learning'

 Spending time outdoors is good for business, it’s great for the children, and it’s good for you too!

-The Forest Childcare Association celebrates its 5th Anniversary this month
+The Forest Childcare Association celebrated its 5th Anniversary in June 2018 which is when this article was first published.

 Members can self-train by considering the practical concerns associated with taking groups of children of mixed ages and abilities on outdoor outings.
 The £15 training pack covers risk assessments, outdoor dangers (from children getting lost to poison berries) plus activities and crafts and the relevant EYFS paperwork and permissions.